Princess Margaret, Countess of Snowdon: Illness and death

 Margaret's later life was marred by illness and disability.
-She began smoking cigarettes in her early teens and had continued to smoke heavily for many years thereafter.
-In the 1970s, she suffered a nervous breakdown and was treated for depression by Mark Collins, a psychiatrist from the Priory Clinic.
+She began smoking cigarettes in her late teens and had continued to smoke heavily for many years thereafter.
+In the 1970s, she suffered a nervous breakdown and was treated for depression by a psychiatrist from the Priory Clinic.
 Later on, she suffered from migraines, laryngitis, and bronchitis.
+In January 1980, she was operated on at the London Clinic to remove a benign skin lesion.
 On 5 January 1985, she had part of her left lung removed; the operation drew parallels with that of her father 34 years earlier.
-In 1991, she gave up smoking, though she continued to drink heavily.
+She quit smoking in 1991 or January 1993, although servants still claimed they smelt cigarette smoke in her apartment and she continued to drink heavily.

 In January 1993, Margaret was admitted to hospital for pneumonia.
 She experienced a mild stroke on 23 February 1998 at her holiday home in Mustique.
 Early the following year, she suffered severe scalds to her feet in a bathroom accident, which affected her mobility in that she required support when walking and sometimes used a wheelchair.
-She was hospitalized on 10 January 2001, due to loss of appetite and swallowing problems after a further stroke.
+She was hospitalised on 10 January 2001, due to loss of appetite and swallowing problems after a further stroke.
 By March 2001, strokes had left her with partial vision and paralysis on the left side.
 Margaret's last public appearances were at the 101st birthday celebrations of her mother in August 2001, and the 100th birthday celebration of her aunt Princess Alice, Duchess of Gloucester, that December.